eclipse-threadx/netxduo/README.md

 Azure RTOS NetX Duo as part of Azure RTOS has been integrated to the semiconductor's SDKs and development environment.
 You can develop using the tools of choice from [STMicro](https://www.st.com/content/st_com/en/campaigns/x-cube-azrtos-azure-rtos-stm32.html), [NXP](https://www.nxp.com/design/software/embedded-software/azure-rtos-for-nxp-microcontrollers:AZURE-RTOS), [Renesas](https://github.com/renesas/azure-rtos) and [Microchip](https://mu.microchip.com/get-started-simplifying-your-iot-design-with-azure-rtos).

-We also provide [getting started guide](https://github.com/azure-rtos/getting-started) and [samples](https://github.com/azure-rtos/samples) using hero development boards from semiconductors you can build and test with.
+We also provide [getting started guide](https://github.com/eclipse-threadx/getting-started) and [samples](https://github.com/eclipse-threadx/samples) using hero development boards from semiconductors you can build and test with.

 See [Overview of Azure RTOS NetX Duo](https://learn.microsoft.com/azure/rtos/netx-duo/overview-netx-duo) for the high-level overview, and all documentation and APIs can be found in: [Azure RTOS NetX Duo documentation](https://learn.microsoft.com/azure/rtos/netx-duo/).

-Also there is dedicated [learning path of Azure RTOS NetX Duo](https://learn.microsoft.com/training/paths/azure-rtos-netx-duo/) for learning systematically.
+Also there is dedicated [learning path of ThreadX RTOS NetX Duo](https://learn.microsoft.com/training/paths/azure-rtos-netx-duo/) for learning systematically.

 ## Repository Structure and Usage